anchat1990/gitpitch/PITCHME.md

 ### Warning

-Do not rebase public branches (Branches that others are working on too) without warning your pair!
+⚠️ Rebase public branches with caution ⚠️
-It will seem like your histories have diverged and it gets messy.
+Done incorrectly, it may seem like your histories have diverged and it can get messy.

 Note:
 When you rebase and force push you are rewriting history.
 If anyone else is working on a branch, it will be confusing as their changes are based on a different commit to what you have now pushed up, even though it looks like the same commit message.
 Lastly...
 ---

-### This is evil
+### This is evil 😈
 <img src="assets/image/git-push-force.jpg" alt="drawing" width="400"/>
 ---

 ### Don't be Scared!

-Git is very forgiving, and it's possible to get out of trouble for the most part.
+Git is very forgiving, and it's possible to get out of trouble for the most part 👌

 - You cannot "lose" a commit |
 - Work on a branch and "test it out" |